-- There may be some degradation in image quality when digital zoom is used. - The sounds of zoom control operation, zoom, autofocus lens drive movement, movie vibration reduction, and aperture operation when brightness changes may be recorded. - Smear (C115) visible in the monitor with movie recording will be recorded with movies.
+- When recording movies with 220 m 720/30p or 220 m 720/25p selected for Movie options, the angle of view (the area captured in the recorded movie) is smaller than when taking still images. - Optical zoom cannot be adjusted once movie recording begins. - There may be some degradation in image quality when digital zoom is used.
+Subjects can be magnified up to 4x the digital zoom ratio that was applied before movie recording began. - The sounds of zoom control operation, autofocus lens drive movement, and aperture operation when brightness changes may be recorded. - Smear (\(\suma101\)) visible in the monitor with movie recording will be recorded with movies.
 Avoiding bright objects such as the sun, reflections of the sun, and electric lights when recording movies is recommended. - Depending on the distance to the subject or the amount of zoom applied, colored stripes may appear on subjects with repeating patterns (fabrics, lattice windows, etc.) during movie recording and playback.
 This occurs when the pattern in the subject and the layout of the image sensor interfere with each other; it is not a malfunction.

-Notes About Vibration Reduction During Movie Recording
+Notes About Electronic VR During Movie Recording